 I had never really added up all our debt and those numbers, in ink, staring back at me were like a slap in the face.
 That was it.
 That was rock bottom.
 We really had nowhere to go but up….so up we went!

 And so will you 🙂 Have you gone through this process before?
 Were you shocked or already pretty clear on your current financials?
-Don’t forget to sign up for the FREE Begin to Budget 5-day email course to jumpstart your financial makeover today!
+Don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today!